RP 208 #2.3 JESUS' FIRST APPEARANCES TO HIS DISCIPLES AFTER HE WAS RAISED UP

 9 And having risen1, early the first day2 after the sabbath3 he appeared first to Mary Magdalene, out of whom he had cast seven demons.

-Note 1: The word translated having risen1 (Gr.
-Anastaj, Gtr. anastas) is the nominative, singular, masculine, second aorist, active participle of the verb anishmi, (Gtr. anistemi), "I raise up".
-The timing of the aorist participle is almost invariably prior to the main verb (here "appeared"), especially when it appears before the verb, and is used in a temporal sense.
+Note 1: The word translated having risen1 (Gr. ἀναστὰς, Gtr. anastas) is the nominative, singular, masculine, second aorist, active participle of the verb ἀνίστημι, (Gtr. anistemi), "I raise up".
+The timing of the aorist participle is often prior to the main verb (here "appeared"), especially when it appears before the verb, and is used in a temporal sense.
 This shows what is obvious from the context, that Jesus rose from the dead before he appeared.
 Being masculine, "anastas" refers to Jesus rising from the dead, and not to Mary Magdalene rising from sleep.
-That translated the first day2 (KJV)(RPT) (Gr. prwth, Gtr. prōte) is the dative, feminine, of the adjective "prōtos".
+That translated the first day2 (Gr. πρώτῃ, Gtr. prōte) is the dative, feminine, of the adjective "prōtos".
 It means "first" whenever it applies to more than one thing numerically, which is by far the most common use, and that is what it means here.
-The word translated of the week3 (KJV) and after the sabbath3 (RPT)(Gr. sabbatou, Gtr. sabbatou) is the genitive, singular of the word "sabbaton", which means "Sabbath".
+The word translated of the week3 (KJV) and after the sabbath3 (RPT)(Gr. σαββάτου, Gtr. sabbatou) is the genitive, singular of the word "sabbaton", which means "Sabbath".
 It is translated "week" (Mark 16:9) and in one other place in the KJV (Luke 18:12).
 This verse makes it clear that this was Jesus first appearance to anybody after his resurrection, and when Mary Magdalene told it to the disciples they did not believe her.
+Someone may ask, "Why have you changed the punctuation at the beginning of the verse and changed the meaning?"
+The answer is this.
+The original manuscripts were inspired by God, but were written with no spaces between the words, all capital letters, and no punctuation.
+The Greek texts that we have now have been punctuated by man who were not inspired by God.
+Although they generally did a good job there is always room for error when a writer has to make judgments according to what he believes.
+The vast majority of them probably believed in a Sunday resurrection as this has been traditionally handed down for centuries, and so they would punctuate the text that way.
+That doesn't make it right.

-#2.36 Jesus appeared to two disciples on the Emmaus road on Sunday according to Luke
+#2.36 Jesus Appeared to Two Disciples on the Emmaus Road on Sunday According to Luke

 LUKE 24:1 (RPT)